Bluebreast darter: Management recommendations

-Because of its isolated and specialized habitat, E. camurum is of particular ecological concern.
+Because of its isolated and specialized habitat, N. camurus is of particular ecological concern.
 Anthropogenic effects are thought to be the cause of most population decline, as increased human development has been detrimental to both habitat and breeding.
-Additionally, E. camurum has been linked to spawning of the endangered tan riffleshell (Epioblasma florentina walkeri).
-Studies have shown the riffelshell larvae attach to E. camurum during maturation.
+Additionally, N. camurus has been linked to spawning of the endangered tan riffleshell (Epioblasma florentina walkeri).
+Studies have shown the riffelshell larvae attach to N. camurus during maturation.